cambridgeltl/ECNMT/README.md

 - Python 3.6

 ## Data and Pretrained Models
+The original data sets used in our project include [MS COCO](http://cocodataset.org/#home)) for Emergent Communication Pretraining, and [Multi30k Task 1](https://github.com/multi30k/dataset) and [Europarl](http://www.statmt.org/europarl/v7/) for NMT fine-tuning.

 The data and pertrained models can be downloaded via a Google Drive link (TBA).
 Please refer to the separate readme file therein for more details.

 ## Experiment